giantswarm/docs/src/content/basics/cluster-size-autoscaling/index.md

   - https://github.com/orgs/giantswarm/teams/sig-customer-happiness
 ---

-# Cluster Size and Autoscaling
+# Cluster size and autoscaling

 Starting with tenant cluster release version {{% first_aws_autoscaling_version %}} for AWS you can leverage the benefits of the [Kubernetes autoscaler](https://github.com/kubernetes/autoscaler) to define the number of worker nodes in a cluster based on demand.